 - Patients are encouraged to request the Pocket Talker during the check-in process whenever they are being seen at TRIO FERTILITY.
 Staff involved in this process should be sensitive to the special needs of patients and may ask patients if they require this assistive device.

 - It is the responsibility of the staff issuing the Pocket Talker to ensure that it is properly cleaned/sterilized and returned to its designated area after use.
 Patients should be informed by staff that the device is the property of TRIO FERTILITY to be used only when they are on site.

 - Patients with a hearing or speech disability who are home subscribers of the Teletypewriter (TTY) relay service can telephone TRIO FERTILITY through a relay operator.
 The relay operator communicates with the person who has a hearing or speech disability via text and conveys the information to the other party via voice.
 Conversely, TRIO FERTILITY staff may call the person with the disability through the same service by dialling 1-800-855-0511 to reach a TTY relay operator.

 Printed Floor Plan and Signage

 - Printed Floor Plan on each floor (11th and 18th) posted at elevators and electronically in the Dream building lobby.

 - Signage is in place to meet accessibility standards for the clarity and safety of patients and staff.
 This is updated and replaced as required.

 Workplace Emergency Response Information

-- Provide individualized emergency response information to employees who self – identify as having disabilities.
-TRIO Fertility Participates in regular fire evacuation testing and self identified employees with disabilities are treated as described in fire plan.
+- Provide individualized emergency response information to employees who self–identify as having disabilities.
+TRIO Fertility Participates in regular fire evacuation testing and self-identified employees with disabilities are treated as described in the fire plan.

 - Emergency evacuation plans for employees with disabilities will be shared with their manager, security and colleagues.
 Assistants are designated during testing according to fire and emergency plan.